OSGeo/OSGeoLive-doc/overview/saga_overview.rst

 ~~~~~~~~~~~

 SAGA (System for Automated Geoscientific Analyses) is an
-open source geographic information system used for editing and analysing
+open source geographic information system (GIS) used for editing and analysing
 spatial data.
 It includes a large number of modules for the analysis of
 vector (point, line and polygon), table, grid and image data.
 Among
 others the package includes modules for geostatistics, image